alephium/www/src/content/news/ama-session-writen-format-c0bb9009dc01/index.md

 #### All answers about the exciting new developments in Alephium’s ecosystem!

-On March 28th, Alephium held an <a href="https://www.youtube.com/watch?v=Gf1mDGddM2I" data-href="https://www.youtube.com/watch?v=Gf1mDGddM2I">AMA session</a> with the community, to answer questions about the <a href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a" data-href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a">Leman Network Upgrade</a>.
+On March 28th, Alephium held an <a href="https://www.youtube.com/watch?v=Gf1mDGddM2I" >AMA session</a> with the community, to answer questions about the <a href="https://medium.com/@alephium/the-leman-network-upgrade-is-live-f52c89b7dd6a" >Leman Network Upgrade</a>.
 This medium article has some of the most relevant questions.

 ### Token Support